medavox/ktorio.github.io/clients/http-client/1engines.md

 {: #ios }

-The iOS engine uses the asynchronous `NSURLSession` internally.
-And have no additional configuration.
+The iOS engine uses the asynchronous `NSURLSession` internally, and has no additional configuration.

 ```kotlin
 val client = HttpClient(Ios) {